← Back to Blog

 • Multiple teams relying on the same numbers

 This is where spreadsheets start to crack.
+Five patterns show up almost universally.

 1. Manual work compounds faster than insight